amitshekhariitbhu/android-interview-questions/README.md

 * What’s the difference between an Enumeration and an Iterator?
 * What is the difference between fail-fast and fail safe in Java?
 * What is Java priority queue?
+* What is Java Memory Model?
+What contracts does it guarantee?
+How are its' Heap and Stack organized?
+* What is memory leak and how does Java handle it?
 * What are the design patterns?
 [GitHub](https://github.com/iluwatar/java-design-patterns)